 - Emotional abuse

 - Emotional neglect

 - Substance misuse within household

 - Household mental illness

 - Parental separation or divorce

 - Incarcerated household member

-We support Sunbeam’s foster families through training/education about the unique needs of infants and young children who have experienced trauma.
+We support foster, biological, kinship and adoptive families through specialized counseling services by Infant Mental Health therapists and training/education about the unique needs of infants and very young children who have experienced trauma.

 For more information about Sunbeam’s Infant Mental Health program, contact Sunbeam’s Early Childhood Mental Health Coordinator, Amy Chlouber, LPC-S, 405.609.1958 or email firstname.lastname@example.org.